Skip to content

 anns_field="feat_emb",

-param={"metric_type": self.metric_type},
+param={"metric_type": actual_metric_type},

 limit=topk_e, # Only retrieve the top-k edges

-output_fields=["head_id", "tail_id"])
+output_fields=["head_id", "tail_id"],

 # Update the prizes based on the search results